 BritRail is not responsible for tickets or vouchers, which are lost, stolen, mutilated or destroyed.
 Refunds cannot be authorized in such cases.
 Therefore, travel insurance is recommended.
 Your travel agent may advise a rail protection plan to cover your pass while travelling.

 Validated passes which include days when no train service operates (Christmas, etc.) will be extended by the number of days when no service operates.
 First Class Pass holders should note that some trains provide standard accommodation only, this is allowed for in the pricing of the First Class Pass.

 BritRail Passes are valid from 00:00 hrs to 24:00 hrs (Midnight to Midnight) on a chosen day of travel.
 If a pass holder is traveling on an overnight train containing sleeper accommodation, the next day’s date must be inserted.
 The BritRail Pass and the BritRail FlexiPass (First Class and Standard Class) allows travel on all scheduled trains of Participating Operators in Great Britain (or temporary replacement road services).
 BritRail Passes are valid on Gatwick Express, Heathrow Express and Stansted Express.

 First Class and Standard Class are valid for travel only on scheduled trains of the Participating Operators.
 Any journey made onwards, outside the BritRail England Pass area boundary must be paid for in advance of boarding the relevant train i.e. a valid ticket must be held, otherwise penalty fares will be incurred.
 BritRail England Passes are valid on Gatwick Express, Heathrow Express and Stansted Express.

 Harwich, Kings Lynn, Huntingdon, Bedford, Long Buckby, Stratford-upon-Avon, Worcester Foregate, Bedwyn, Salisbury, Bristol Temple Meads and Weymouth.

 is valid on most mainline and branchline services operated by First Great Western, South West Trains and Heathrow Express trains.
 The BritRail South West Pass cannot be used to travel on the following routes: any train west of Swansea; any train between Gloucester and Newport via Chepstow; First Western’s Night Riviera sleeper service, unless a berth has been purchased in addition to the BritRail South West Pass; any train services east of Portsmouth, even if this route is operated by First Great Western; any route in South Wales other than the Newport – Cardiff – Swansea mainline; any service operated by Arriva Cross Country, Arriva Trains Wales, Chiltern, Southern, First Capital Connect, Southeastern or London Midland.
-Boundary Stations for the BritRail South West Pass: London Paddington, Greenford, Marlow, Henley, Reading, Didcot, Oxford, Banbury, Hereford, Gloucester, Bristol Parkway, Cardiff, Swansea, Bristol Temple Meads, Weston-Super-Mare, Barnstaple, Gunnislake, Newquay, St.Ives, Penzance, Falmouth Docks, Looe, Exmouth, Weymouth, Portsmouth Harbour, Basingstoke and Gatwick Airport.